leanprover/theorem_proving_in_lean4/induction_and_recursion.md

 You can write ``#print sub2`` to see how the function was compiled to recursors.
-(Lean will tell you that ``sub2`` has been defined in terms of an internal auxiliary function, ``sub2.match_1``, but you can print that out too.).
+(Lean will tell you that ``sub2`` has been defined in terms of an internal auxiliary function, ``sub2.match_1``, but you can print that out too.)
 Lean uses these auxiliary functions to compile `match` expressions.
 Actually, the definition above is expanded to

 ```lean